 As a responsible corporate citizen, AIS continues to earmark considerable resources for the common cause.
-AIS, among the premier glass manufacturing companies in India, has always believed that true corporate performance does not only mean delivering growth, but addressing larger social issues like protection of the environment, education of the underprivileged, health and sanitation upgradation.
-To that effect, over a period of years, the glass manufacturing company has been undertaking a number of community development initiatives around its manufacturing units.
+AIS, among the premier glass manufacturing companies in India, has always believed that true corporate performance does not only mean delivering growth but addressing larger social issues like protection of the environment, education of the underprivileged, health and sanitation up-gradation.
+To that effect, over years, the glass manufacturing company has been undertaking many community development initiatives around its manufacturing units.

-In order to coordinate these diverse activities and bring them to a common platform, AIS decided that all such measures should be coalesced to a common platform – Integrated Community Development Program (ICDP).
+To coordinate these diverse activities and bring them to a common platform, AIS decided that all such measures should coalesce to a common platform – The integrated Community Development Program (ICDP).
 AIS ICDP is being administered and monitored by Youthreach – a Delhi based NGO.

 The enunciated goal of ICDP has been to enhance the quality of life in the community by providing services, enabling “community participation and leadership” towards mobilizing government, community and all other entities that are critical towards achieving this goal.

-2007-08, being the last year for implementation of phase 2 of ICDP (Phase 1 covered a period of 2004-06), continued targeting two areas for intervention and development each at Rewari and Roorkee “Education” and “Water & Sanitation” in Rewari and “Vocational Training” and “Enterprise Development” in Roorkee.
+2007-08, being the last year for implementation of phase 2 of ICDP (Phase 1 covered 2004-06), continued targeting two areas for intervention and development each at Rewari and Roorkee “Education” and “Water & Sanitation” in Rewari and “Vocational Training” and “Enterprise Development” in Roorkee.

 Environmental and social considerations have a strategic position in the outcomes and purpose of the business – as bottom lines.
-AIS follows a structured and documented system of best practices in environment.
-AIS has been carrying out the following activities to protect and safeguard the environment
+AIS follows a structured and documented system of best practices in the environment.
+AIS has been carrying out the following activities to protect and safeguard the environment.

 - Conversion of arid land in and around its plants into a lush green belt.

-- Upgradation of manufacturing and other processes to ensure least possible impact on the environment.
+- Upgradation of manufacturing and other processes to ensure the least possible impact on the environment.

 - Rainwater harvesting at plants.